 - Send your transcripts.
 Most academic departments begin working on students' class schedules prior to Orientation.
 In order to assure students are being placed in the correct courses, it is important that all final transcripts are received prior to Orientation.

 - Financial Aid Information: Ensure Financial Aid is in order prior to Orientation by following these helpful steps: Financial Aid Checklist.

 - Make sure you are ready for your orientation.
-Read the confirmation which was mailed to you and watch this video for an overview of what to expect.
+Read the confirmation which was emailed to you and watch this video for an overview of what to expect.